New Caledonia: Flora

 New Caledonia's fauna and flora derive from ancestral species isolated in the region when it broke away from Gondwana many tens of millions of years ago.
 Not only endemic species have evolved here, but entire genera, families, and even orders are unique to the islands.

 More tropical gymnosperm species are endemic to New Caledonia than to any similar region on Earth.
 Of the 44 indigenous species of gymnosperms, 43 are endemic, including the only known parasitic gymnosperm (Parasitaxus usta).
 Also, of the 35 known species of Araucaria, 13 are endemic to New Caledonia.
 New Caledonia also has the world's most divergent lineage of flowering plant, Amborella trichopoda, which is at, or near, the base of the clade of all flowering plants.

-The world's largest extant species of fern, Cyathea intermedia, also is endemic to New Caledonia.
-It is very common on acid ground, and grows about one metre per year on the east coast, usually on fallow ground or in forest clearings.
-There also are other species of Cyathea, notably Cyathea novae-caledoniae.
+The world's largest extant species of fern, Sphaeropteris intermedia, also is endemic to New Caledonia.
+It is very common on acidic soil, usually found on fallow ground or in forest clearings, and grows about one metre per year on the east coast.
+There also are other species of tree ferns, notably Sphaeropteris novae-caledoniae.

 New Caledonia also is one of five regions on the planet where species of southern beeches (Nothofagus) are indigenous; five species are known to occur here.

 New Caledonia has its own version of maquis (maquis minier) occurring on metalliferous soils, mostly in the south.
 The soils of ultramafic rocks (mining terrains) have been a refuge for many native flora species which are adapted to the toxic mineral content of the soils, to which most foreign species of plants are poorly suited, which has therefore prevented invasion into the habitat or displacement of indigenous plants.

 Two terrestrial ecoregions lie within New Caledonia's territory: New Caledonia rain forests and New Caledonia dry forests.